PAT Guides

 Understand the PAT Format

 The first thing anyone should do when preparing for an exam is to inform themselves about how the exam actually works.
 Luckily, the PAT isn’t too complicated.
-This table explains the basics of how the paper is laid out:
+The PAT is a computer-based test that’s comprised of multiple-choice maths and physics questions.
+Our Definitive PAT Guide features all of the essential information you need to know, so we’d suggest starting your research there.

 Beyond this, you’re going to need to read through the PAT Syllabus and PAT Past Papers to get a good understanding of what kinds of questions the PAT will be asking.
 The syllabus hasn’t been altered in a few years, but you should always double-check to make sure no alterations have been made for the year you will be sitting the exam.
 For more perspective from former applicants, you can find many videos, blogs and websites (like The Student Room) made by people with first-hand experience of the situation you’re in.